Abhinav061098/recipe_app/README.md

     ```
 ##Login Credientials

-   If you want to ldont want to create an account
+   If you want to don't want to create an account
    email: demo@gmail.com
    password: Demo@12345